sudar/wp-yearendstats/README.md

  [7]: https://github.com/sudar/wp-yearendstats/issues
  [8]: http://wordpress.org/extend/plugins/wp-yearendstats/

+## Translation ##

+The pot file is available with the Plugin.
+If you are willing to do translation for the Plugin, use the pot file to create the .po files for your language and let me know.

 ### Credits

 Thanks to Alex King for his [blog stats SQL scripts](http://alexking.org/blog/2007/01/01/sql-for-blog-stats) and for the [inspiration](http://alexking.org/blog/2007/12/31/2007-in-review).